OceanCatSZ/hw8fall22/README.md

 ### `interpStatement`

-Given a state object and an AST of a statement, `interpStatement` updates the `State` object and returns nothing.
+Given a state object and an AST of a statement, `interpStatement` updates the `State` object and returns it.

 ```ts
 interpStatement(state: State, p: Stmt): State